open-board-games-data/3d-prints/README.md

 Released under the [Open Database License v1.0](./LICENSE).
 Attribution and per-source licensing information is available in [`ATTRIBUTION.md`](./ATTRIBUTION.md).

 If you use this data, please credit this dataset and link back to this repository.
 Attribution helps others discover the project and helps us grow and improve the dataset.
-If your product has a frontend, please show the `open-bg-data-logo` image, including a link to this repository.
+If your product has a frontend, please show the `open-bg-data-logo` image you can find in this repo and make it redirect to this repository.

 Found a bad match or have an idea for the dataset?
 [Open an issue](../../issues).